Graduateshotline

 The steps to be a phlebotomist range from completing high school to getting certified at a state or national level.
 These steps can be listed as follows-

-Step 1- Candidates who wish to be a phlebotomist will have to start their preparation from a high school level where they must either successfully complete high school, high school diploma or take the GED test.
+Step 1- Candidates who wish to be a phlebotomist must start their preparation at a high school level and either complete high school, get a high school diploma, or take the GED test.
 It is ideal for candidates to focus on subjects in the sciences to be able to excel in their future careers.

 Step 2- Though it isn’t mandatory, most phlebotomist programs and career options often require the candidate to have CPR certification.
-Most candidates will be able to take this certification while they are in high school or right after it.
+Most candidates can take this certification while they are in high school or right after it.

-Step 3- Candidates will now be able to enroll for an accredited phlebotomist program which has been accredited by the National Accrediting Agency for Clinical Laboratory Service.
-This course will be a postsecondary non-degree program that will have a duration of less than a year.
+Step 3- Candidates can now enroll in an accredited phlebotomist program, which has been accredited by the National Accrediting Agency for Clinical Laboratory Service.
+This course will be a postsecondary non-degree program lasting less than a year.

-Step 4- After completing the phlebotomy program, candidates will be able to certify themselves as phlebotomists at a state or national level.
-This certification is not compulsory to be a phlebotomist except in states like California, Washington, Nevada, and Louisiana where they will require state certification.
+Step 4- After completing the phlebotomy program, candidates can certify themselves as phlebotomists at a state or national level.
+This certification is not compulsory for a phlebotomist except in states like California, Washington, Nevada, and Louisiana, where they will require state certification.

 Step 5- Most hospitals and clinics will require candidates to have a set number of hours in clinical training before they can be permanent staff.
 This training is either calculated based on the number of clinical hours they have spent or on the number of venipunctures they have done.
 The number of hours required will vary between different workplaces.